15 Expats Talk about Health Insurance and Healthcare in Chile

 We asked expat moms who gave birth in Chile about their experiences and advice they have for other moms to be.
 They said:

 "It is important to research the healthcare system in Chile before having a baby.
 Make sure to find a doctor or midwife that you trust and feel comfortable with.
 It is also important to familiarize yourself with the local maternity laws and regulations.
 Additionally, it is a good idea to join a local expat group or forum to connect with other expats who have had babies in Chile.
 This can be a great source of support and advice.
-Finally, make sure to take time to relax and enjoy the experience of having a baby in Chile," explained one expat.
+Finally, make sure to take time to relax and enjoy the experience of having a baby in Chile," remarked one in Chile.

 Are healthcare services good in Chile?